moubi/enform/docs/index.md

 ```
 [![Edit Basic form with enform](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/newsletter-form-with-enform-dv69b?fontsize=14&hidenavigation=1&theme=dark)

-Few things to note here:
+**Few things to note here:**
- - required `initial` prop is set with the field's default value
+ - `initial` (required) prop is set with the field's default value
- - `validation` object defines that the field should not be empty
+ - `validation` object defines the field should not be empty
  - `props.onSubmit` is bound to the button click.
-It will submit whenever validation defined earlier is passed
+It will submit whenever validation is passed
- - the input field is fully controlled by using `props.values` and `props.onChange`.
+ - the input field is fully controlled with the help of `props.values` and `props.onChange`.
 ___

 ### Newsletter form